29 reviews between Jun 01, 2006 and Sep 01, 2022.

 Yes, this page is publicly available for everyone on the internet to see.
 You can copy and share this link with a friend, college or on social media.
 Also, you can download this report in Excel file format with all the reviews and analyses.

 Yes, you can, and this is the fun part about Kimola!
 Kimola offers a variety of free research tools that turn online customer feedback into comprehensive research reports.
-You can use these tools for different platforms like Amazon, Trustpilot, Tripadvisor, and Google Play to create your own research reports.
+You can use these tools for different platforms like Amazon, Trustpilot, Tripadvisor, Google Play, and App Store to create your own research reports.

 Yes, you can have this research report with more reviews analyzed.
 The page you are viewing is limited to the analysis of 29 recent reviews.
 Starting from $12, you can buy the complete version of this research report containing all reviews.
 Click here you can see the options.